 - Principles of Social Research

 - Statistics for Epidemiology and Population Health

 Terms 2 and 3

-Each student is required to complete a summer project of up to 10,000 words.
-The project can take the form of a literature review, analysis of a dataset, a policy report or a study protocol.
-The project is an independent piece of work, but students have contact with their supervisors who guide them in this work and can review each chapter of the project once only.
+During the summer months (July - August), students draw on all their academic skills by undertaking a project on a subject of importance to public health in a low- or middle-income country, for submission by early September.
+The project can take the form of a literature review, analysis of a data set, a policy report or a study protocol.
+The project is an independent piece of work, but students have contact with their supervisors who guide them in this work.

 Applications with an appropriate technical qualification, or equivalent qualification and experience from overseas, are also welcomed.

-Additionally for the MSc Public Health in Developing Countries successful candidates are expected to have lived in a developing country and worked in activities related to public health for a minimum of two years.
+Additionally for the MSc Public Health for Development, successful candidates are expected to have lived in a developing country and worked in activities related to public health for a minimum of two years.

-All Masters courses are offered on a part-time basis over two years.
-Students interested in part-time study should contact the appropriate Course Organiser, via the Registry, to discuss course requirements and likely timetables, and should read the Masters degree information.
+Students interested in part-time or split-study should contact the Programme Directors, via the Registry, to discuss course requirements and likely timetables, and should read the Master's degree information.